Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     automatically, else the users should be created by an administrator first inside Omeka.
   - Update user name: Update the name in Omeka when it is updated in IdP.

+- Default role:

+  The default role is "researcher", who can access admin board, or "guest" if the module is installed.
+Of course, once authenticated, an admin can set the right role.
+For security, the admin roles are forbidden for new users.

 - Service provider:
   - Metadata content type